JosephAhrenholtz/fairHousingMap/README.md

 - *R* - R package functions, executes all code that goes into published tables and maps

+- products

-- *map* - javascript webmaps
+  - map - javascript mapping tool

+  - charts - LIHTC distribution

-- *tests* - testthat tests to ensure package is working as expected
+- *tests* - testthat unit tests to ensure package is working as expected

-### TODO
+### TO DO

-- Develop testthat test suite (in progress as of 9/4/2023).
-- The legacy packages maptools, rgdal, and rgeos, underpinning the sp package, which is a dependency, will retire in October 2023.
+- The legacy packages maptools, rgdal, and rgeos, underpinning the sp package, which is a dependency, are set to retire.
 Replace functions that depend on sp with sf package equivalents.

 ### Running the package